UnderwaterOwlbear/underwaterowlbear.github.io/pages/bb.md

 **Armor** Light
 **Shields?** No
 **Name Level** When they reach 9th level, they become a Master Thief, and can set up a hideout to attract fellow criminals.
 **Backstab** Thieves have advantage on attacks against, and deal double damage to, surprised opponents.
-In addition, thieves surprise enemies on a roll of 3+ (instead of on a 5+).
-**Thievery** Thieves may use their thievery skill to perform the following feats of stealth and skill.
-To succeed, they must roll 3+ with a d6.
+**Hear Noise** is the result on a d6 with which a thief can hear noises when listening at doors.

-- Hear noises
+**Surprise** is the result on a d6 with which the thief (independent of the party) can surprise enemies.
-- Pick locks or disable traps
+**Thievery** is the result on a d6 which which the thief can perform acts of larceny, such as:

 - Climb sheer surfaces
-- Move silently
+- Open locks
-- Hide in shadows
+- Find & disable traps
 - Pick pockets

 #### Elf